evanSpendlove/COMP47660_Reubbish_Security/README.md

     - Book Your Vaccination page
     - Vaccination Database
     - Input validation
-- Registered users should be able to retrieve a record of their last activity
+- Registered users should be able to retrieve a record of their last activity [Evan]
     - For each user, we should store last activity in DB
     - Wire into backend
-- Any user should be able to visualise aggregated statistics
+- Any user should be able to visualise aggregated statistics [John]
     - Stats DB
     - Stats page
     - Backend calculation functions